privacyguides/privacyguides.org/docs/basics/common-threats.en.md

 When it comes to application security, we generally do not (and sometimes cannot) know if the software that we use is malicious, or might one day become malicious.
 Even with the most trustworthy developers, there is generally no guarantee that their software does not have a serious vulnerability that could later be exploited.

 To minimize the potential damage that a malicious piece of software can do, you should employ security by compartmentalization.
-This could come in the form of using different computers for different jobs, using virtual machines groups of related applications, or using a secure operating system with an strong focus on application sandboxing and mandatory access control.
+This could come in the form of using different computers for different jobs, using virtual machines to separate different groups of related applications, or using a secure operating system with a strong focus on application sandboxing and mandatory access control.

 !!! tip